ai404/lstm-crf-pytorch/pos-tagging/README.md

 python3 prepare.py train
 ```

 4. Train your model.
-You can modify the hyperparameters in `parameters.py`.
+You can also modify the hyperparameters in `parameters.py`.

 ```
 python3 train.py model train.char_to_idx train.word_to_idx train.tag_to_idx train.csv valid 100